Anterior ischemic optic neuropathy after unilateral radical neck dissection: Case report and review

 Aydin O., Memisoglu I., ÖZTÜRK M., Altintas O.

-• Anahtar Kelimeler: neck dissection, complication, anterior ischemic optic neuropathy, BLINDNESS, COMPLICATION, PRESSURE, PATIENT, HEAD
+• Keywords: neck dissection, complication, anterior ischemic optic neuropathy, BLINDNESS, COMPLICATION, PRESSURE, PATIENT, HEAD

 Background: Blindness or visual deterioration after neck dissection is a known and a rare complication of the operation.
 Visual impairment usually occurs immediately after bilateral radical neck dissections either performed synchronously or in a stepwise manner, resulting in permanent blindness.
 Hypotension and blood loss during long operations, elevated venous pressure postoperatively result in optic neuropathics, which are anterior ischemic optic neuropathy (AION) or mostly posterior ischemic optic neuropathy (PION) affecting different portions of the nerve.